samvv/evcape/README.md

 evcape
 ======

-This is a small utility that makes a short press of the CapsLock-key act as a press of the Escape-key.
+This is a small utility that makes a short press of the Control-key act as a press of the Escape-key.
 It can significantly ease the development workflow when using a text editor such as Vim.
 Because it is written in C, this program is also very performant with minimal memory overhead.